-When writing numbers separated by semicolons, the first number must be preceded by a tab (\neg) or a space ().
-The sequence produces TAG errors because the first symbol of a tag cannot be numeric.
-The correct way to write the table sequence is as follows:
+When writing numbers separated by semicolons, the first number must be preceded by a tab ( $\rightarrow$ ) or a space (\\\).
+The sequence

 Symbols used as labels are defined in the symbol table with a numerical value equal to the present value of the location counter.
 A label is defined only once.
 If it was previously defined by the user, the current definition of the symbol will be flagged in error as a multiple definition.
 All references to a multiply defined symbol will be converted to the first value encountered by the Assembler.